 Changes to the Residential Tenancies Act that came into effect in April 2019 provide more options and flexibility for tenants through a number of practical measures, including:

-Consumer Protection WA is implementing these changes and provides a range of information and resources for tenants and landlords at www.safetenancy.wa.gov.au.
+Consumer Protection WA is implementing these changes.
+Information and resources for tenants and landlords is available at www.safetenancy.wa.gov.au.

 The Department of Communities has an important role to play in supporting Safe Tenancy as WA’s lead agency for family and domestic violence and a housing provider for government employees, public housing tenants and people living in an Aboriginal community.